sandervandevelde/AZ220-training-for-Azure-Digital-Twins-Extended/readme.md

 Below we will be introduced to a number of additial features which turn the training material into a more complete solution.

+## blog post

+This code repository is the base for this blog post: https://sandervandevelde.wordpress.com/2022/08/04/extending-the-az-220-digital-twins-hands-on-lab-with-3d-visualization/

+There you will learn the story behind this repository and how it helps you to extend the original ADT lab.

 ## Original Training material, entended

 The training material provided is a decent starting point for getting familiar with Azure Digital Twins.